 1. RIO 2 Sky Soccer Halloween! by Cupcake Digital

-For a bit of fun, and learning basic play of physics games, Cupcake Digital will not only take you through Halloween, but all year round with the accompanied games (over 40 levels in the two games in the basic version plus another 20 in the spooky soccer games).
+For a bit of fun, and learning basic play of physics games, Cupcake Digital will not only take you through Halloween but all year round with the accompanied games (over 40 levels in the two games in the basic version plus another 20 in the spooky soccer games).
 The app contains an e-book that is set around a portion of the movie set around a soccer game.
 It has all the bells and whistles of highlighted text, expertly read narration, and adding in games to reinforce the storyline.
-This is a true value for the money insuring tons of replay!
+This is a true value for the money ensuring tons of replay!